Kuladeep-Reddy-C/CMS/README.md

 ### 4. 🧑‍💻 About Creator Page

-A fun little page with an Easter egg feature — click **"Recall Creator"** to summon some surprise info about the dev 😄
+A fun little page with an Easter egg feature — click **"Know about me"** to summon some surprise info about the dev 😄

 ---